 - 6.5.19 The Cyfarthfa Heritage Area is based around the Grade 1 listed Cyfarthfa Castle, a large 19th century mansion with registered park and gardens, and the Cyfarthfa Iron Furnaces, a SAM, with extensive archaeological evidence of the former workings below the furnaces.
 The lake doubled as a holding pond for water supply to the works, carried on a Leat that crossed the river on the Pont-y-Cafnau.
 The area also includes elements of historic waste tips, industrial uses and the wooded corridor of the Taf Fawr and Taf Fechan rivers. - 6.5.20 The area comprises the implementation of three separate projects and plans.
-Firstly a masterplan84 was prepared to guide the future management of Cyfarthfa Castle, Park and Ironworks.
-The intension was to lead on the enhancement of the overall attraction, as well as its conservation for future generations which will have a significant impact on the area's value to the local community and visitors.
+Firstly, a masterplan84 was prepared to guide the future management of Cyfarthfa Castle, Park and Ironworks.
+The intension was to lead on the enhancement of the overall attraction, as well as its conservation for future generations that will have a significant impact on the area's value to the local community and visitors.
 Plans are also in place to redevelop a large proportion of the Castle to incorporate a new Museum Learning Zone, Collections Store, Research Centre and Enterprise Centre to the first floor. - 6.5.21 In October 2017, the Council worked with partners and stakeholders to undertake a design Charrette that reviewed the industrial heritage assets and potential future development of the area.
 The 'Crucible' design Charrette report was prepared by the Design Commission for Wales and Geraint Talfan Davies and sets out recommendations for potential regeneration strategies.
-Subsequently, consultants have been commissioned to develop a 25 year masterplan to turn the Cyfarthfa Heritage Area into an industrial heritage centre of international significance. - 6.5.22 Secondly, the grade II listed park and gardens has been subject to enhancement comprising restoration works to the park's key heritage features including improved interpretation, increased access, upgrading of its visitor facilities and landscaping works.
+Subsequently, consultants were commissioned to develop a 25-year masterplan to turn the Cyfarthfa Heritage Area into an industrial heritage centre of international significance. - 6.5.22 Secondly, the grade II listed park and gardens has been subject to enhancement comprising restoration works to the park's key heritage features including improved interpretation, increased access, upgrading of its visitor facilities and landscaping works.
 The overall project has enabled the park to increase its current heritage tourism offer, visitor numbers and volunteering schemes. - 6.5.23 Lastly, the area includes the Gurnos Quarry Tramway and Leat, a SAM, which has had restoration and renovation.
-The tramway which runs adjacent to the Leat was redeveloped using original sleepers and received over 30,000 visitors in its first year of opening.
-The Leat, an ancient watercourse structure, supplying water to the lake, is recognised as part of the Cwm Taf Site of Special Scientific Interest (SSSI) providing the habitat for a variety of flora and fauna.
+The tramway that runs adjacent to the